Skip to main content Start main content

 Biography

-Jing Zhao is an Assistant Professor of Finance at Hong Kong Polytechnic University.
+Jing Zhao is an Associate Professor of Finance at Hong Kong Polytechnic University.
 She joined the School of Accounting and Finance upon the completion of her Ph.D. at the University of Hong Kong.

-Jing’s research interests are behavioral finance, market microstructure, ESG, and the economic and social impact of corporate digitalization and FinTech.
-Her research has been accepted for publication in top academic journals such as the Journal of Finance, Review of Financial Studies, Management Science, Journal of Corporate Finance, etc. She is also the recipient of multiple prestigious research grants.
+Dr. Zhao’s research focuses on how investors utilize information from various sources and make (suboptimal) investment decisions.
+She is also interested in the corporate governance and ESG activities.
+Her research has been published in top academic journals such as the Journal of Finance, Review of Financial Studies, Management Science, etc. She is also the recipient of multiple prestigious research grants.

 Education and Academic Qualifications